NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 {% endhint %}

 {% hint style="info" %}
-The default `ncs.conf` file performs authentication using only the Linux PAM, with local authentication disabled.
-For the `ADMIN_USERNAME`, `ADMIN_PASSWORD`, and `ADMIN_SSHKEY` variables to take effect, NSO's local authentication, in `/ncs-conf/aaa/local-authentication`, needs to be enabled.
+The default `ncs.conf` supplied with the NSO Production Image enables Linux PAM authentication and disables NSO local authentication.
+For `ADMIN_USERNAME`, `ADMIN_PASSWORD`, and `ADMIN_SSHKEY` to take effect, enable `/ncs-config/aaa/local-authentication`.
 Alternatively, you can create a local Linux admin user that is authenticated by NSO using Linux PAM.
+{% endhint %}

+#### Linux PAM Authentication in Kubernetes

+{% hint style="warning" %}
+Due to a limitation in the underlying UBI image, password-based Linux PAM authentication for operating-system users does not work when the NSO Production Image is run in Kubernetes.
+The issue is confirmed with both UBI 9 and UBI 10.
+The same authentication works when the container is run using Docker or Podman.

+For Kubernetes deployments, use external authentication or, for a simpler setup, NSO local authentication instead.
+To use NSO local authentication, enable `/ncs-config/aaa/local-authentication` and configure an NSO user using `ADMIN_USERNAME`, `ADMIN_PASSWORD`, or `ADMIN_SSHKEY`.
+NSO local authentication stores users in CDB and does not use Linux PAM.
 {% endhint %}

 ### Exposing Ports <a href="#sec.exposed_ports" id="sec.exposed_ports"></a>